microsoft/TypeScript/doc/spec/Types.md

 ### Unit Types { #unit-types }

 Unit types are types with a single value.
 The unit types in TypeScript are `null`, `undefined`, enum member types, string literal types, number literal types, and boolean literal types.

-TODO: Update the null and undefined sections in my other draft PR.

 #### The Null Type { #the-null-type }